Airports with worst flight delays revealed

 UK airports with worst departing flight delays revealed

-Flights from London Luton were delayed for longer than any other UK airport last year, analysis of Civil Aviation Authority data suggests.
+Flights from Luton Airport were delayed for longer than any other UK airport last year, analysis of Civil Aviation Authority data suggests.

-Planes left 19.7 minutes late on average, with London Gatwick, Jersey and Durham Tees Valley next worst.
+Planes left 19.7 minutes late on average, with Gatwick, Jersey and Durham Tees Valley next worst.

-The top performers were London Heathrow - flights were 11 minutes late - Leeds Bradford, Belfast City and London City.
+The top performers were Heathrow - flights were 11 minutes late - Leeds Bradford, Belfast City and London City.

 Scheduled and charter flights, but not cancelled services, from the 25 busiest airports were examined in the study.